Meet Our Portland Community

 “And the day came when the risk it took to stay tight in the bud was more painful than the risk it took to blossom.”
 Anais Nin

-C. Hansell Woods is the Director of Finance and Operations for Carpe Diem.
+C. Hansell Woods is the Bookkeeper for Carpe Diem.
+She formerly served as the Director of Finance and Operations for Carpe Diem.
 Hansell is passionate about international education as her own education centered heavily around work and travel in South and Central America, Europe, Nepal and Japan.

 Hansell started organizing and facilitating scholarship programs in rural Nicaragua where she led service-learning trips and facilitated community development projects for two years.
 Following her master's degree, Hansell spent five years working for the Academy for Educational Development (AED) supporting research and program implementation in Equatorial Guinea, Malawi, Ghana, Kenya, Uganda, Ethiopia and Zambia.
 Before moving to Portland, Hansell was the International Program Director for LEAPNow, a gap year organization based in California.